tanatiem/BADS7105-CRM-Analytics/Homework 08 - Campaign Response Model/README.md

 More feature engineering, such as
 * Tenure, Length of stay
 * Time to event
-* Monetary, Frequency, and Ticket Size for the past 6, 12, 18, 24 months
+* Monetary, Frequency, Ticket Size, Time to event for the past 6, 12, 18, 24 months
 * Velocity of spending for the short period over longer period, e.g, 12 over 24 months

 ## Result
 ![result](./result.png)

 ## Future Improvements
-* Proper model evaluation by using train-test-valid split and cross validation
+* Proper model evaluation by using train, validation, and test split including cross validation.
+an expert suggests that this seems overfitting to the test-set
-* SHAP Tree Explainer
+* SHAP Tree Explainer interpretation
 * Proper Feature Selection
 * Hyperparamter tuning, maybe Optuna
-* LightGBM